Seizures in Dogs

 Your dog is still your furbaby and can lead a relatively happy life.
 You will have to adjust your schedule so you can give him his daily medication, and be aware that he may still have a seizure now and again.

-The medication and treatment provided by your vet will help your dog stay comfortable and be able to participate in all the activities that the two of you enjoy.
+The medication and treatment provided by your vet will help your dog stay comfortable and participate in all the activities you enjoy together.

 Reference & Further Reading on